cityofmiami/api-standards/README.md

     -   Tokens based

        -   Authorization Token – proof of authorization

        -   Access token – credentials for accessing the protected resource

        -   Refresh token – used for extending access token validity

        -   Scopes

           -   See spotify developer site for how they manage scopes

     -   End user is in full control of their data

-    -   Application / client needs an API key and secret

-    -   Authorization Scope Grant / social login scheme (the most popular)

 ### Policy Based Implementation (API Management related)